isomerpages/moe-stmargaretpri/_school-information/School Advertisement.md

 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc.<br>

 3\.
-Submit the completed application form and documents by closing date via email OR to the School's General Office.
+Submit the completed application form and documents by closing date via email OR personally to the School's General Office.

 * Address: **2 Mattar Road S387724**
 * Contact No: **6339 4247**